Submissions

 2. Introduction

-The introduction begins (briefly, for example, a maximum of 1 paragraph) with the general background of the study; then load the State of The Art (literature review studies or research2 previously briefly, 1-2 paragraphs) to justify/reinforcing
+The introduction begins (briefly, for example, a maximum of 1 paragraph) with the general background of the study; then load the State of The Art (literature review studies or research2 previously briefly, 1-2 paragraphs) to justify/reinforce

-a statement of the novelty or scientific significance or contribution, or originality of this article and try there should be references to articles from journals of the last ten years that strengthen the justification such originality or contribution); Before writing the purpose of the study, there must be a gap Analysis of statement of gaps (originality) or opinion of the contribution of novelty (novelty statement) clearly and explicitly, or uniquely different from this research compared to previous studies, also in terms of whether the research is important or not; new Then the research objectives in this article are written straightforwardly and clearly.
+a statement of the novelty scientific significance contribution, or originality of this article and try there should be references to articles from journals of the last ten years that strengthen the justification of such originality or contribution); Before writing the purpose of the study, there must be a gap Analysis of the statement of gaps (originality) or opinion of the contribution of novelty (novelty statement) clearly and explicitly, or uniquely different from this research compared to previous studies, also in terms of whether the research is important or not; new Then the research objectives in this article are written straightforwardly and clearly.

-3. Finding and Discussion
+4. Finding and Discussion

-Results and Discussion contain: (1) (what/how elements) for the findings in the form of data that has been processed and presented in the form of tables or pictures and given easy-to-understand information (2). (the why element) the researcher presents the relationship between the results obtained and the basic concepts or theories used and supported by clear facts; and (3) (what else element) the researcher presents whether there is a match or contradiction between the results of the analysis and the results of other people's research?
+Results and Discussion contain (1) (what/how elements) for the findings in the form of data that has been processed and presented in the form of tables or pictures and given easy-to-understand information (2). (the why element) the researcher presents the relationship between the results obtained and the basic concepts or theories used and supported by clear facts; and (3) (what else element) the researcher presents whether there is a match or contradiction between the results of the analysis and the results of other people's research?

-4. Paper submission
+5. Paper submission

 B. Paper format

-Body of paper as follows:
+The body of the paper is as follows:

-Paper subheading as follows:
+The paper subheading is as follows:

 First Level: ALL CAPITAL LETTER, BOLD, LEFT JUSTIFY